Loyalist Research in the Kingston Area

 Brock University Library, Loyalist Collection

-This library is located in St. Catharines, Ontario, but its catalogue provides an excellent listing of Loyalist materials.
+This excellent library of Loyalist materials is located in St. Catharines, Ontario, but its catalogue is now on the UELAC website, at www.uelac.org/Friends-Loyalist-Collection-BrockU/index.html.
 If you can't find your information in the Kingston area, consider a visit to St. Catharines.
 For up-to-date information about open hours and location, check the Brock University Library home page.

 A good broad source for genealogical research is always Cyndi's List of Genealogy Sites on the Internet